 For families who are already grieving, dealing with addictions is like another loss and complicates relationships and the ability to heal from the initial loss.
 And that just delays healing.
 Addictions can tear apart a family already reeling.

 Our Volunteer Family Guides are not trained counsellors meant to deal with addiction issues.
 They are peers who are able to offer a compassionate ear and willing to stay in the ‘messy places’ with you to talk and explore those strong and sometimes scary emotions.
 Those feelings are overwhelming but less so with a companion who gets it.
-(If you’d like to be paired with a Volunteer Family Guide, contact me at firstname.lastname@example.org).
+If you’d like to be paired with a Volunteer Family Guide, you can find more information here.

 But there may be times when having someone to listen is not enough, when further support or intervention is needed.
 Fortunately there is help available.
 Making that ask may be the first step to recovery.